awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 Not all Availability Zones may be supported for all AWS services\.
    + To enable private DNS for the interface endpoint, for **Enable Private DNS Name**, select the check box\.
 **Note**
 This option is enabled by default\.
 To use the private DNS option, the following attributes of your VPC must be set to `true`: `enableDnsHostnames` and `enableDnsSupport`\.
-For more information, see [Updating DNS Support for Your VPC](vpc-dns.md#vpc-dns-updating)\.
+For more information, see [Viewing and Updating DNS Support for Your VPC](vpc-dns.md#vpc-dns-updating)\.
    + For **Security group**, select the security groups to associate with the endpoint network interfaces\.

 To create an interface endpoint to an endpoint service, you must have the name of the service to which to connect\.
 The service provider can provide you with the name\.